iTracerFacer/DCS_MissionDev/Moose_CTLD_Pure/Player_Mission_Guide.md

     - Deployment is blocked inside Pickup Zones when restrictions are enabled.

 - Build
   - Build Here: Consumes nearby crates (within the Build Radius) and spawns the unit/site at your position.
-Includes a “confirm within X seconds” safety and a cooldown between builds.
+Includes a "confirm within X seconds" safety and a cooldown between builds.
   - Build (Advanced) → Buildable Near You
-    - Lists everything that can be built with crates you’ve dropped nearby (and optionally what you’re carrying, depending on mission settings).
+    - Lists everything that can be built with crates you've dropped nearby (and optionally what you're carrying, depending on mission settings).
-    - Per item you’ll see:
+    - Per item you'll see:
       - Build [Hold Position]: Spawns and orders the unit/site to hold.
       - Build [Attack (N m)]: Spawns and orders mobile units to seek/attack within the configured radius.
 Static/unsuitable units will still hold.
     - Refresh Buildable List: Re-scan nearby crates and update the list.
   - FOB-only recipes can require building inside an FOB Zone when enabled (mission-specific rule).

+- MEDEVAC (if enabled in mission)
+  - List Active MEDEVAC Requests: Shows all pending rescue missions with grid coordinates and time remaining
+  - Nearest MEDEVAC Location: Bearing and range to the closest MEDEVAC crew needing rescue
+  - Coalition Salvage Points: Display current salvage point balance for your coalition
+  - Vectors to Nearest MEDEVAC: Full details (bearing, range, time remaining) to nearest crew
+  - MASH Locations: Shows all active MASH (Mobile Army Surgical Hospital) zones where you can deliver crews
+  - Pop Smoke at Crew Locations: Marks all active crew locations with smoke for easier visual identification
+  - Pop Smoke at MASH Zones: Marks all MASH zones with smoke
+  - MASH & Salvage System - Guide: In-game quick reference for the MEDEVAC system (same as in Admin/Help -> Player Guides)
+  - Admin/Settings → Clear All MEDEVAC Missions: Debug/admin tool to reset all active MEDEVAC missions

 ### Logistics